TheRenegadeCoder/sample-programs/archive/m/mathematica/README.md

 # Sample Programs in Mathematica

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Mathematica!
-To find documentation related to the Mathematica code in this repo, look [here.](https://sampleprograms.io/languages/mathematica)
+To find documentation related to the Mathematica code in this repo, look [here](https://sampleprograms.io/languages/mathematica).

 ## Sample Programs List - 36/38 :smile: